containers/podman-desktop-extension-ai-lab/README.md

 You can get released tags for the image at https://github.com/projectatomic/studio-extension/pkgs/container/ai-studio.

 The released tags follow the major.minor.micro convention.

+If you want to install the last release version, use the latest tag.

 ## Installing a development version